 Forget maintaining a balance between professional and personal life being an investment banker.
 Deadlines and overtimes are a part of the job description.
 Challenges are there in every work aspect.
-You need to work extra hours to handle these challenges and the sooner you understand this and condition yourself to the working conditions, it improves chances of long term investment banking career success.
+You need to work extra hours to handle these challenges and the sooner you understand this and condition yourself to the working conditions, it improves chances of long-term investment banking career success.

 Moreover, investment banking is a time-bound portfolio.
-For instance, if you’re ready to leave office around 7 PM and if you receive a notification to create pitch book in the next 12-hours, you’ll have absolutely no choice than to stay back and submit the same within the designated deadline.
+For instance, if you’re ready to leave the office around 7 PM and if you receive a notification to create pitch book in the next 12-hours, you’ll have absolutely no choice than to stay back and submit the same within the designated deadline.
 Delay can cost the investment firm a client and you, your job obviously.

 Call it dedication or unsafe work practices, whatever you may call it, the fact is how well you handle such untoward situations heavily influences how your career in the firm is going to shape your image within the firm and how it will benefit the career path.